Checkmarx/capital/README.md

 Thanks
 ----------

-This project was created by [Ravid Mazon](https://www.linkedin.com/in/ravid-mazon) with the help of these great contributors:
+This project was created at Checkmarx by [Ravid Mazon](https://www.linkedin.com/in/ravid-mazon) with the help of these great contributors:
 [Liad Levy](https://www.linkedin.com/in/liad-levy-93b235211/),
 [Yaniv Nizry](https://www.linkedin.com/in/yaniv-n-8b4a76193/),
 [Guy Lyuboshits](https://www.linkedin.com/in/guy-lyuboshits-075175165/)